JonSnow1337/recreational-editor/README.md

-Thisais a recreational text editor
+This is a a recreational text editor
-Toacompile run bin.sh
+To  compile run build.sh
-F1d-> Menu
+F1-> Menu
-Ctrl+c ->Exitt
+Ctrl+c ->Exit